 I did signup in 2008 so it was easier then and got it even without a website.
 But now, it is hard and the adense team will accept your account and site after proper verification of content and traffic.

 On the other hand, if you are a premium publisher, you will have a dedicated ad manager and you can select high paying ads to run on your site.

 The payment is directly into your bank account in most cases by wire transfer.

 It is a contextual ad network with better ads and minimal payment threshold of just $10.
 Payment options include PayPal, cheque, wire transfer.

 If you have a new site or have been banned by other major networks it is good to try their ads.

 Kontera was an in-text advertising platform.
 It really compensated well with adsense.

 The ads look like the links in the text.
 I was even paid decently by this network but latter I did not continue.

-The reasons is that these two ad networks do not seem to have enough advertisers then.
+The reasons are that these two ad networks do not seem to have enough advertisers then.
 So, I kept on with Adsense due to its simplicity and huge advertiser network.

 They also have contextual ads, but the CPM and CPC do not seem to be clearly defined in the stats on the dashboard like the Adsense.